XingxinHE/Hex/pages/Glossary.md

 - *move-only type*: a concrete type that is movable but not copyable.m

-- *operation*: something that can perform some action, such as a function and an operator.

 - *overflow*: producing a value that cannot be stored in its intended target.

 - *overload*: defining two functions or operators with the same name but different argument (operand) types.